 For one, they don’t require upfront mortgage insurance, and if you make a large enough down payment, you might not have to pay for mortgage insurance at all.
-If you do, you can request cancellation of your premiums once your loan hits an 80% loan-to-value ratio.
-Mortgage insurance is for life on many FHA loans.
+If you do, you can request cancellation of your premiums once your loan hits an 80% loan-to-value ratio — otherwise it will be canceled automatically once the LTV reaches 78%.
+Mortgage insurance remains in effect for life on many FHA loans.

 There are also smaller down payment requirements on conventional loans, and you can use the funds to purchase any type of property you want — including vacation homes and investment properties.
 But you’ll need a higher credit score to qualify.
 FHA loans require at least a 500 to 580 credit score, depending on your down payment.